ekirbs/Higher-Lower-Game/README.md

 When you guess a number, the button will change colors depending on how far away you are.
 The colors are on the rainbow scale.
 Here's how it goes:

-Purple: You're really far away...
+Red: You're really far away...
-Red: You're far away..
+Orange: You're still far away..
-Orange:You're getting close.
+Yellow: You're getting close.
-Yellow:You're close.
+Green: You're close.
-Green: You're really close!
+Blue: You're really close!
-Blue: You got it right!!
+Purple: You got it right!!

 TIP:  Once you set a maximum limit, the random number you're trying to guess will be displayed in the console.
 If you want to cut to the chase, open the console by pressing "Ctrl +Shift +J (on Windows) or "Cmd + Option +J" (on a Mac)."